10 Amazing Things To Do In Cookeville TN

 2. Burgess Falls State Park

 Burgess Falls State Park, a gem among Cookeville attractions, is a haven for outdoor enthusiasts, showcasing a stunning sequence of waterfalls along the Falling Water River.
-This park, a favorite for both locals and visitors, offers a blend of natural beauty and recreational opportunities, making it a must-see in Cookeville, TN.
+This park, a favorite for both locals and visitors, offers a blend of natural beauty and recreational opportunities.

 Source: Wikipedia